woedy/zamio_frontend/zamio_frontend_checklist.md

 # ZamIO Artist Frontend Checklist

+See also: [TestPlanOrder.md](../TestPlanOrder.md) for the step-by-step visual smoke order.

 Purpose: track feature readiness for the artist-facing app.
 Check items off when built, wired to APIs, and verified in the UI.

 Legend: [ ] Planned  [~] In progress  [x] Done